• Skip to primary navigation

 Instructions

-• Dip the chicken pieces in the egg and then roll in the flour mixture.
+• Dip the chicken pieces in the egg and then roll in the breadcrumb mixture.

 • In a large nonstick skillet, heat 4 Tablespoons olive oil until very hot.
-Fry the chicken strips, working in batches.
+Fry the chicken strips, working in batches and adding more oil as needed.
 Don’t move them around too much in the pan.
 Flip after about 3-4 minutes on each side.
 Remove to a cooling rack set over paper towels to drain.
 Serve hot or cold.

 Notes